What Is Home Staging?

 Step 1: Get buyers to visualize themselves living there.

 Potential buyers must imagine themselves living in your home.
-They have to picture where they would put their favorite chair.
-Buyers need to see themselves having coffee in your kitchen.
-Getting buyers into your home isn’t enough.
-You have to get your home into buyers.
+For instance buyers have to picture where they might put their favorite chair or see themselves having coffee in your kitchen.
+Not only do we want the buyers to come into your home, we want them to stay, and picture themselves living there in both a practical and emotional way.

 Evilena’s Red Dresser’s very own Denise Lough, Expert Stager, Interior Designer and Founder of TheRoomDesigner said, “I believe staging helps present the home in the best light.
-By decluttering and making the home a more neutral space, potential buyers can see architectural elements, square footage, and unique features.
+By decluttering and therefore making the home a more neutral space, potential buyers can see architectural elements, square footage, and unique features.
 They will be able to visualize themselves and their furnishings in the home.
-Staging also helps homes sell faster and for more money!”
+Staging literally improves the chances of a quicker sale and for top dollar.

 Ahhh, did you hear that?
 She said declutter!
 That’s step two.